 - You must be actively seeking a new job.

 - You must have lost your job through no fault of your own.
 If you quit your job or were fired for ‘just cause’ you may not be entitled to collect unemployment in Pennsylvania.
-Every case is different, so if you have lost your job — be certain to apply to unemployment in case you are indeed suitable to receive unemployment benefits.
+Every case is different, so if you have lost your job — you should consider applying for benefits without hesitation.

 Filing for PA Unemployment Benefits